Aldo Oviglio: Minister of Justice

 Oviglio was elected to the Chamber of Deputies in the 1921 general election for the National Bloc with 23,981 votes, ranking first in the party's Bologna list, ahead of Benito Mussolini, Leandro Arpinati and Dino Grandi.
 Oviglio served in the 26th and 27th legislatures.

 On 31 October 1922, Oviglio was appointed to Mussolini's first cabinet as minister of Justice.
 His reforms included instituting a single supreme court, reforming legal codes, and slimming down Italy's judicial bureaucracy.
 In December 1922, he freed incarcerated squadristi, and on 3 May 1923, a legislative decree dismissed the chief judge and general attorney of the supreme court.

+On 18 February 1923, he signed Law No. 396, a major drug prohibition law today remembered as "Mussolini-Oviglio law" that also listed as a drug for the first time Cannabis, a plant used during centuries in Italy.

 In March 1923, Oviglio was made an Honorary Corporal of the Milita.
 Oviglio was a member of the Grand Council of Fascism from April 1923 to December 1924, and again President of Bologna's provincial council from March 1923 to October 1928.